DS-USAFA/PSSE-Solutions-Manual/docs/25-Bootstrap-Solutions.md

 We don't know without doing some math.
 We do know that the sample standard deviation is biased and part of that is because we have to use the sample mean in its calculation.
 We are doing the same thing here, so our estimate might also be biased for the same reason.

 ### Problem 2

 **Bootstrap hypothesis testing**

 Bootstrap hypothesis testing is relatively undeveloped, and is generally not as accurate as permutation testing.
 Therefore in general avoid it.
 But for our problem in the reading, it may work.
-We will sample in a way that is consistent with the null hypothesis, then calculate a p-value as a tail probability like we do in permutation tests.
+We will sample in a way that is consistent with the null hypothesis, then calculate a $p$-value as a tail probability like we do in permutation tests.
 This example does not generalize well to other applications like relative risk, correlation, regression, or categorical data.

 a.
 Using the `HELPrct` data set, store the observed value of the difference of means for male and female.